The {1,k} Density Hierarchy

 |---|---|---|---|

-Without digit 1, no pair achieves even 0.1% density.
+Each step down in the smallest digit costs roughly an order of magnitude.
+Without digit 1, no pair achieves even 0.01% density at .
+Without digits 1 or 2, density drops below 0.001%.
 This is the strongest quantitative evidence for the digit 1 dominance phenomenon.

-Four triples have computationally observed exception sets that appear stable — no new exceptions appear when extending the search range by a factor of 10.
+Several triples have computationally observed exception sets that appear stable — no new exceptions appear when extending the search range by a factor of 10 where completed logs exist.
 This is observational stability, not a proof of finiteness.
 No branch-and-bound or analytic argument rules out further exceptions beyond our search range.
 The search is exhaustive within the stated range (every integer is checked via the bitset).

 | Digit set | Exceptions | Exhaustive to | Stability window | Status |